-We have not identified any Wider Scope Audit Focus Areas impacting on the Pension Fund for 2017/18.
+We undertake work in respect of the four wider scope audit dimensions, however we have not identified an audit focus areas at this stage.
+Our five-year appointment will provide the opportunity to revisit our risk assessment throughout our engagement, and we consider any updated risks through the annual audit process as well.
 Key to the assessment and judgement in the wider scope audit areas is the quality of the Pension Committee and Board's arrangements for self-evaluation to be able to demonstrate the quality and effectiveness of its arrangements.